dieslnikolas/Clicker/README.md

 It is TypeScript web application so it runs using NodeJS server.

 1) Open terminam/command line in the root folder of the application
-2) Run "ng serve" to start AngularJS server
+2) Run "ng serve --open" to start AngularJS server
 3) It will recompile after every change.
 You don't even need to refresh web page
 4) You will need to instal DB using script TODO: